sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/user-guide.md

 ## Select a new Rescue ROM

+Starting with firmware 3.1.0, the factory default rescue image is `RESCUE_SWITCHER_v3.1.0_512KB.img`.
+This is the recommended rescue configuration because it allows you to choose another ROM image already stored on the device.

 The rescue ROM cannot be changed using the SWITCHER program or the internal API call to switch ROMs.
 To change the rescue ROM, you must modify the `RESCUE.TXT` file as described in the [Getting Started](/sidecartridge-kickstart/getting-started/) section.
 If you still want to change the rescue ROM using the SWITCHER program, you can do so by [following these steps](/sidecartridge-kickstart/troubleshooting/#cant-change-the-rescue-and-defaultactive-images-from-the-host-computer) at your own risk.